Buying property in Sydney?

 Are zoning or building rules changing in Sydney as of 2026?

-The single most important zoning change being implemented in Sydney is the Transport Oriented Development (TOD) program combined with the Low and Mid-Rise Housing Policy, which allows more townhouses, terraces, and mid-rise apartments to be built near train stations and in targeted areas.
+The single most important zoning change in Sydney right now is the combined effect of the Transport Oriented Development (TOD) program and the Low and Mid-Rise Housing Policy, which together allow significantly more townhouses, terraces, and apartment buildings to be built near train stations and town centres across the city.

-Sources and methodology: we used the NSW Planning TOD program page and NSW Government's Low and Mid-Rise policy announcement.
-We also consulted NSW Planning's policy explainer for scope details.
+Sources and methodology: we used the official program pages from NSW Planning (TOD) and the NSW Government's ministerial release on Low and Mid-Rise housing.
+We also consulted the detailed policy explainer from NSW Planning.
+Our own mapping overlays these zoning changes onto Sydney suburb-level data.

 Are foreign-buyer or mortgage rules changing in Sydney as of 2026?